ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/job_manage.md

 my_list = [i for i in range(1000000)]

 print(my_list)

 ```

- Check the job's status using sacct -j <jobid>.
+Check the job's status using sacct -j jobid.
 The following output is produced:

 ```
 JobID           JobName  ReqCPUS     ReqMem     AveRSS     MaxRSS    Elapsed                State ExitCode
 ------------ ---------- -------- ---------- ---------- ---------- ---------- -------------------- --------
 569966          testjob        1         1M                         00:00:06        OUT_OF_MEMORY    0:125
 569966.batch      batch        1                 1312K      1312K   00:00:06        OUT_OF_MEMORY    0:125
 569966.exte+     extern        1                  916K       916K   00:00:06            COMPLETED      0:0

 ```

 Using the `sacct` command we see that the job failed because it ran out of memory.
 This is inferred through the state: `OUT_OF_MEMORY` and the exit code of `0:125` which correlates with an Out of Memory exit status or the reason why the job session was terminated.